SnowyMouse/invader/README.md

   -t --tags <dir>              Use the specified tags directory.
 Use multiple
                                times to add more directories, ordered by precedence.
   -T --type <type>             Set the resource map.
-This option is required
+This option is required.
-                               for creating maps.
                                Can be: bitmaps, sounds, or loc.
 ```